saminiir/saminiir.github.io/_drafts/2016-02-26-implementing-userspace-arp.markdown

 # TUN/TAP devices

 To intercept low-level network traffic from the Linux kernel, we will use a Linux TAP device.
 In short, a TUN/TAP device is often used by networking userspace applications to manipulate L2/L3 traffic.
-A popular example is [tunneling]({% post_url 2016-02-20-openvpn-puts-packets-inside-your-packets %}#tunneling), where packets are wrapped inside the payload of another packet.
+A popular example is [tunneling]({% post_url 2016-02-20-openvpn-puts-packets-inside-your-packets %}#tunneling), where a packet is wrapped inside the payload of another packet.

-The advantage of TUN/TAP devices is that they're easy to set up in a userspace program and they are already being used in multitude of programs, such as [OpenVPN]({% post_url 2016-02-20-openvpn-puts-packets-inside-your-packets %}).
+The advantage of TUN/TAP devices is that they're easy to set up in a userspace program and they are already being used in a multitude of programs, such as [OpenVPN]({% post_url 2016-02-20-openvpn-puts-packets-inside-your-packets %}).

 As we want to build the networking stack from the layer 2 up, we need a TAP device.
 We instantiate it like so: